filipecalegario/awesome-generative-ai/README.md

   - [Contribute](#contribute)
   - [License](#license)

-## The Generative AI Area: history and maps
+## The Generative AI Area: history, maps, and definitions

 * [🔥🔥🔥] [AI Depot - Discover New AI Tools](https://aidepot.co/): collection of AI tools organized by tags and presented in a card format
 * [AI exploded on the scene at the end of 2022 / Twitter](https://twitter.com/RamaswmySridhar/status/1613271413020037120): categories for analyzing tools of Generative AI